flast101/padding-oracle-attack-explained/index.md

 Once we find the last byte of X which gives the valid padding, we know that the padding value P’_2 [15] = 0x01, which means:
 **P<sub>3</sub>[15] = P'<sub>1</sub>[15] ⊕ C<sub>2</sub>[15] ⊕ X[15] = 0x01 ⊕ C<sub>2</sub>[15] ⊕ X[15]**

-With this information, we find the last byte of the last block of text plaintext (which is padding, but it's a good start)!
+With this information, we find the last byte of the last block of text plaintext.

 ### 5.2- What else ?